solher/syringe/README.md

 ## Features

-* Dependency graph builder based on constructors (see [facebookgo/inject](https://github.com/facebookgo/inject) if you don't use constructors)
+* Dependency graph builder using constructors (see [facebookgo/inject](https://github.com/facebookgo/inject) if you don't use constructors)
 * Circular dependencies resolver

 ## License